Illustrated by Jan Verheijen; Translated by Hugh Latham and Donald Maclean

 Gunhild Sehlin worked for over twenty years as a UN children’s worker in Jordan and Jerusalem.

-This new edition replaces Mary’s Little Donkey and the Flight to Egypt.
+This new edition replaces the out-of-print Mary’s Little Donkey and the Flight to Egypt.